skoolkid/skoolkit/sphinx/source/control-files.rst

 Limitations
 -----------
-A control file can be useful in the early stages of developing a skool file for reorganising code and data blocks, but it cannot preserve the following:
+A control file can be useful in the early stages of developing a skool file for reorganising code and data blocks, but it cannot preserve an ASM block directive that occurs inside a regular entry.

-* ASM block directives
-* comments that are not part of a code or data block

-:ref:`skoolFileTemplates`, however, can preserve these elements, and so may be a better choice for skool files that contain any of them.
+:ref:`skoolFileTemplates`, however, can preserve ASM block directives that occur inside regular entries, and so may be a better choice for skool files that contain any of them.

 Revision history
 ----------------